 Creditor interest should always take priority

-When going through the process of selling your assets prior to a liquidation, the directors responsibility should always be to represent the company in the best possible manner.
-When a company is facing liquidation, it is the creditors interest which will always take priority.
+When going through the process of selling company assets prior to a liquidation, the directors’ responsibility should always be to represent the company in the best possible manner.
+When a company is facing liquidation, it is the creditors’ interest that will always take priority.

 A director has a duty to do what is best for all parties involved with the business and if they are seen as prioritising one creditor over another, this could be considered a preference.